mongodb/docs/source/includes/fact-allowDiskUseByDefault.rst

 Starting in MongoDB 6.0, pipeline stages that require more than 100 megabytes of memory to execute write temporary files to disk by default.
-In earlier verisons of MongoDB, you must pass ``{ allowDiskUse: true }`` to individual ``find`` and ``aggregate`` commands to enable this behavior.
+In earlier versions of MongoDB, you must pass ``{ allowDiskUse: true }`` to individual ``find`` and ``aggregate`` commands to enable this behavior.